tfullwood/canvas-contrib/Branding/Customizations/add_delete_btn_to_course_list/README.md

 working in a sandbox environment, it can be useful to be able to quickly delete a course without having to visit the course homepage or the settings page.

+NOTE: If you use this script, it is imperative that you understand that it depends on the page structure (i.e. the DOM) looking a certain way.
+This structure will likely change in the future and the script will stop working when it does.

 Support
 ======